Diablo Immortal – Not available in Belgium

 Companies like EA have been hit with severe sanctions in countries like the Netherlands and the United Kingdom for their continued use of treasure boxes.
 Some publishers have avoided releasing in certain countries in response to the increasing demand for these purchasable random boxes.

 Other companies, such as Rockstar, have blocked certain gambling or microtransaction features in the game, depending on where you play.
-Some games, such as and , have changed or eliminated their loot boxes altogether, which is a good thing considering how much these in-app purchases and stores increasingly look and act like casino slot machines in Online Casino Germany – https://www.casinoonlinespielen.info/, even in big games that cost around 60 euros.
+Some games, such as Fortnite and Rocket , have changed or eliminated their loot boxes altogether, which is a good thing considering how much these in-app purchases and stores increasingly look and act like casino slot machines in Online Casino Germany – https://www.casinoonlinespielen.info/, even in big games that cost around 60 euros.

 Activision Blizzard has changed its plans

 The release date of Diablo Immortal has been secretly postponed by Activision Blizzard.
 Due to rules and laws in those countries, the free-to-play role-playing game is not available in Belgium or the Netherlands.
-The publisher of Call of Duty and confirmed to the source that the game was not released on June 2 in the previously mentioned countries due to “ difficulties” in those countries.
+The publisher of of Duty and Overwatch confirmed to the source that the game was not released on June 2 in the previously mentioned countries due to “ difficulties” in those countries.

 A player shared a statement from a Blizzard gamemaster in the Diablo Immortal subreddit, revealing more specifically that Immortal is not available in some regions due to regulations banning lootboxes.